lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * DI: Direction Indicator is a differentiator for matching in order to be able to have different values for both sides.

+* DTag: Datagram Tag is a fragmentation header field that is set to the same value for all fragments carrying the same IPv6 datagram.

 * Dw: Down Link direction for compression, from SCHC C/D to Dev

+* FCN: Fragment Compressed Number is a fragmentation header field that carries an efficient representation of a larger-sized fragment number.

 * FID: Field Indentifier is an index to describe the header fields in the Rule

 * FP: Field Position is a list of possible correct values that a field may use

 * IID: Interface Identifier.
 See the IPv6 addressing architecture {{RFC7136}}

+* MIC: Message Integrity Check.
+A fragmentation header field computed over an IPv6 packet before fragmentation, used for error detection after IPv6 packet reassembly.

 * MO: Matching Operator.
 An operator used to match a value contained in a header field with a value contained in a Rule.